The

 Closed

-on Sundays except for the first
+Sundays except for the first

 third and fifth of every month